Thuggonaut/42IC_Ring01_ft_printf/README.md

 │   ├── ft_handle_percent.c
 │   └── ft_printf.c
 │
-├── utils/
+└── utils/
-│   ├── ft_putchar.c
+    ├── ft_putchar.c
-│   ├── ft_putnbr_base.c     //We need a function to convert a number to a hexadecimal string for the "%x" specifier │   └── ft_strlen.c
+    ├── ft_putnbr_base.c     //We need a function to convert a number to a hexadecimal string for the "%x" specifier └── ft_strlen.c
-│
-├── main.c (optional)
-│
-└── libftprintf.a
 ```